Introduction

 Real Impact in Canada

-A Toronto enterprise recently adopted AI-driven cameras across its boardrooms and reported a 41% increase in remote employee participation during hybrid meetings.
+Enterprises that adopt AI driven cameras across their boardrooms report a marked increase in remote participation during hybrid meetings.

 Use Cases